What is Project Happy?

 In June we launched an art competition, asking children in Northwich to draw what makes them happy!
 The prize for the winning picture?
 To be included in Emma’s mural at Barons Quay and a £100 shopping voucher for The Entertainer!
 We had hundreds of entries and although it was very tough for the judges, we shortlisted 5 runner-ups and one winner, which was Jude Cole and his picture of his pet dog, Buddy.
 You can find out more about the competition here.

 When non-essential shops started to open again in June, artist Emma Evans came to Barons Quay to bring colour and positive messaging to the windows and columns around the centre.
 Visitors have enjoyed seeing the artworks and have even started posing in front of them!

 In July we joined forces with the Northwich BID to search for Northwich Heroes, local people who went that extra mile to help others during lockdown.
 The nominations flooded in and we were overwhelmed by the positive stories that came out of such a difficult time.
 Again, the judges had a tough time selecting the winners, but in the end Laura Clifton, John and Julia Griffiths, Daniel Pendlebury and Sarah Lees all received a certificate and £100 shopping vouchers for their hard work.
 You can read their story here.

-In August, Emma started work on the huge 5m x 10m mural at Barons Quay…
+In August, Emma started work on the huge 5m x 10m Project Happy mural at Barons Quay…

-The Barons Quay mural will be completed soon and there will also be another two engaging artworks appearing in Northwich town centre, so watch this space!
+The Barons Quay mural may be completed but there will also be another two other engaging artworks appearing in Northwich town centre this year, so watch this space!